thomas-maurice/gotify-nats-plugin/README.md

 $ nats pub gotify '{"title": "hello world", "message": "this is **the message**", "priority": 10, "markdown": false, "url": "https://google.fr"}'
 ```

+# Supported authentication schemes

+The following authentication schemes are supported when connecting to a NATS server/cluster:

+* No authentication (boooooo)
+* Token
+* Username/Password
+* NKEY
+* NKEY + JWT token when the accounts are managed via an operator

+Note that for now self signed certificates are not supported.

 ## Configuration
 The plugin can be configured as so in the plugin config screen:
 ```yaml